LukasSchaefer/marl-book-exercises/readme.md

 You should see regular progress of training being printed to the console.
 For more details on the codebase, please refer to the `README.md` file within the `marl-book-codebase` directory.

-## Wednesday: Actor-Critic Algorithms in Level-Based Foraging

-In this exercise, we will train some agents in a level-based foraging task using the independent advantage actor-critic (IA2C) algorithm.
-The IA2C algorithm is a multi-agent extension of the advantage actor-critic (A2C) algorithm, where each agent learns its policy and value function independently.

 ### Train Agents with Independent Advantage Actor-Critic (IA2C)

-Start a training run with the following command:
+First, we will look at the independent A2C (IA2C) algorithm that is a multi-agent extension of the advantage actor-critic (A2C) algorithm, where each agent learns its policy and value function independently.
+To start a training run in a level-based foraging task, we can use the following command:

 ```bash
 python run.py +algorithm=ia2c env.name="lbforaging:Foraging-8x8-3p-2f-v3" env.time_limit=50 algorithm.total_steps=1000000 algorithm.name=ia2c env.standardise_rewards=True algorithm.video_interval=200000 seed=0